-If an individual receives disability benefits from the Social Security Administration, they may qualify for Medicare coverage.
+If a person receives disability benefits from the Social Security Administration, they can qualify for Medicare coverage early.

 We may use a few terms in this piece that can be helpful to understand when selecting the best insurance plan: